-To put it simply, in order to rank in Google, you need to have the same sentiment and similar content as others in the search results.
+To put it simply, to rank in Google, you need to have the same sentiment and similar content as others in the search results.

-In fact, there are now tools like Surfer that can help make sure your content matches the expectation of search results.
+In fact, there are now tools like Surfer that can help ensure your content matches the expectation of search results.

-Surfer will compare your existing article to what’s in the search results and tell you what’s missing with your content.
+Surfer will compare your existing article to the search results and tell you what’s missing from your content.
 It’s a great way to rank for competitive keywords.

 Though in the long run, does this really help search results or hurt them?

 Unfortunately, this can effectively limit a debate, even if it’s a crackpot idea.
-Dissent, debate, and discussion should always be possible, no matter how crazy the idea.
-Just like with social media, SEO effectively limits the reach of new, different, and possibly better ideas than the accepted norm.
+Dissent, debate, and discussion should always be possible, no matter how crazy the idea is.
+Like social media, SEO effectively limits the reach of new, different, and possibly better ideas than the accepted norm.